-Storm Ewan was named by the Irish Meteorological service Met Éireann and brought strong winds to the Republic of Ireland on 26 February 2017.
+Storm Ewan was named by the Irish Meteorological service Met Éireann and brought strong winds to the Republic of Ireland and northern UK on 26 February 2017.

 |Site name||Area||Max gust (mph)|

 |Needles||Isle of Wight||64|